Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S
 **Duration:** Instantaneous

 You point your finger, and the creature that damaged you is momentarily surrounded by hellish flames.
-The creature must make a Dexterity saving throw.
+The creature must make a Dexterity Saving Throw.
 It takes 2d10 fire damage on a failed save, or half as much damage on a successful one.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d10 for each slot level above 1st.